Skip to main content

 A4: The income reported on various 1099 forms, such as 1099-DIV, is typically reported in different sections of your Form 1040.
 Consult the IRS instructions or a tax professional for guidance on how to report investment income correctly.

-This content was written and reviewed by the licensed tax attorneys at Victory Tax Lawyers, LLP.
-Our attorneys specialize in IRS tax relief and are licensed members of the California State Bar with a nationwide practice.
+This article was reviewed for legal accuracy by Parham Khorsandi, Esq., founding attorney at Victory Tax Lawyers, LLP and a licensed member of the California State Bar (Bar No. 266658), with a nationwide IRS tax-relief practice.

-Last Reviewed: 2026 · Meet Our Attorneys →
+Last reviewed: June 2026 · Meet our attorneys →

 Attorney Advertising.
 Prior results do not guarantee a similar outcome.
-This website is for informational purposes only and does not constitute legal advice.
-No attorney-client relationship is formed by viewing or using this website.
-For legal advice, please schedule a consultation.
+This page is for informational purposes only, does not constitute legal advice, and does not create an attorney-client relationship.
+For advice about your specific situation, please schedule a consultation.

 Ready to Resolve Your Tax Issues?

-Our experienced tax attorneys have saved clients over $91 million.
+Our experienced tax attorneys have saved clients over $100 million.
 Get a free, confidential consultation today.